Mashonda: Other ventures

 Mashonda was the author of a column, "Pandora's Box", on Vibe Vixen.

 Mashonda authored a book on co-parenting, titled Blend: The Secret to Co-Parenting and Creating a Balanced Family (2018), with contributions from co-parents Swizz Beatz and Alicia Keys.

 Personal life

-Mashonda began dating record producer Kasseem Dean, known as Swizz Beatz, in 1998.
-She had a miscarriage in 2000.
-She was step mom to Beatz's son Nasir, who was born during her pregnancy and whom she named.
-She and Beatz married in 2004.
+Mashonda began dating the record producer Kasseem Dean, known as Swizz Beatz, in 1998.
+She became pregnant, but suffered a miscarriage in 2000.
+She was the stepmother to Dean's son from a previous relationship, Prince Nasir; he was born during her pregnancy and she named him.
+Mashonda and Dean married in 2004.
 Their son, Kasseem Dean, Jr., was born in 2006.
-In 2008 the couple announced their break up.
-According to Swizz, they had been separated nine or 10 months by June 2008, after he began his affair with singer Alicia Keys.
-The divorce was finalized in May 2010, citing irreconcilable differences.
+In 2008, the couple announced their break up.
+According to Dean, they had already been separated for nine or ten months by June of that year.
+The divorce was finalized in May 2010, with the couple citing irreconcilable differences.